George Burns, Clinical Psychologist

 Overnight Bangkok

 0400 Arise and shine!
-0650 Fly Bangkok-Kolkata-Paro.
+0650 Fly Bangkok-Paro.
 Arrive 1025.
-Meet our Bhutanese guide, then drive to Thimphu, the capital of Bhutan, along steep, farmhouse-dotted river valleys with several sightseeing stops.
-In the afternoon we visit the fascinating local weekend markets.
+We will meet our Bhutanese guide, then drive to Thimphu, the capital of Bhutan, along steep, farmhouse-dotted river valleys with several sightseeing stops.
+In the afternoon we visit Big Buddha (claimed to be the world's biggest) before having time to familiarize ourselves with the capital, wander its streets and enjoy cultural atmosphere.

-This morning allows time for exploring the capital a little more, then after lunch we depart the capital for a scenic drive to the 3150m Dochu La pass.
-It is hard to imagine a better spot in the world to enjoy some self-hynosis, meditation, or nature-guided mindfulness on a high mountain pass among a forest of fluttering prayer flags, overlooking 108 chortens.
-We will overnight at the top of the pass hoping for a sunset across the high Himalayan peaks (if the weather is kind to us) while dining in a gallery that has us surrounded by the works of one of Bhutan's most acclaimed artists.
+The morning allows time for exploring the capital a little more, perhaps joining locals at the city markets.
+After lunch we depart on a scenic drive to the 3150m Dochu La pass.
+It is hard to imagine a better spot in the world to enjoy some self-hypnosis, meditation, or nature-guided mindfulness among a forest of fluttering prayer flags overlookinig the world's highest mountains.
+We will overnight at the top of the pass hoping for a sunset across the Himalayan peaks (if the weather is kind) while dining in a galley that has us surrounded by the works of one of Bhutan's most acclaimed artists.

 Overnight Dochu La

 This morning we meet with a high order lama to receive some teaching in Buddhism and meditation.
-In the afternoon, we take a walk to a historic cliff-hugging village and may perhaps drive on to a high mountain pass with magnificent views into the Haa and Paro valleys as well as over the Himalaya to Tibet.
+In the afternoon, we take a walk to a historic and unique cliff-hugging village that few other tourists get to explore.

-Today we high to Tatshang (Tiger's Nest) Monastery, one of the most revered Buddhist sites in the world.
-It is to here that Guru Rinpoche is said to have flown across the Himalaya on the back of a flaming tigress, bringing the Buddhist teachings to Bhutan.
+Today we hike to Taktshang (Tiger's Nest) Monastery, one of the most revered Buddhist sites in the world.
+It is to here that Guru Rinpoche (the second Buddha) is said to have flown across the Himalaya on the back of a flaming tigress, bringing the Buddhist teachings to Bhutan.
 Hanging precariously from the face of a 900m cliff, it is a sight one must see in this lifetime.
 Before dinner we have our final meeting.

 We are scheduled to depart Shangri-La, arriving late afternoon in Bangkok.
 By this stage you will probably have relaxed into the time-free lifestyle of Bhutan and, so it seems, has the national airline.
-Druk Air is not famed for its punctuality and delays are likely to be the norm rather than the exception (see attached DrukAir Notification).
+Delays are likely to be the norm rather than the exception.
 While we are scheduled to arrive Bangkok at 1740, I strongly recommend you plan at least one overnight stop in Bangkok (by your own arrangements) to ensure you make your onward connection.

 Overnight Bangkok